frjufvjn/log-error-detector/README.md

 npm start
 ```
 ## UI
 You can use mysql-live-select in nodejs to push the log history to the screen when an event occurs.
+At the same time as the history is saved, the client or third party can give notification.

 * Ref: [mysql-live-select](https://github.com/numtel/mysql-live-select) - Provide events on `SELECT` statement result set updates